Japanese destroyer Yukikaze (1939): Escorting the Shinano

 Upon arriving at Yokosuka, Yukikaze would be assigned to an important mission.
 The Japanese aircraft carrier Shinano was one of Japan's largest warships, having been converted from a Yamato class battleship.
 Several days earlier, she was spotted by a B-29 bomber, and due to Japan fearing follow up air attacks, Shinano was commissioned before being fully fitted out, most crucially her watertight doors were either not installed correctly or not installed at all.
 Yukikaze, along with Isokaze and Hamakaze were tasked with escorting Shinano from Yokosuka to Kure.
 The four ships departed on the 28th.
 However, en route just after 3:00 on the 29th, signs of an enemy submarine began to appear.
 Isokaze signaled to Yukikaze to defense Shinano, but she never received the message.
 Fearing a wolf pack, Shinano undertook maneuvers, which ironically showed a full broadside to the lone submarine USS Archerfish.
 Archerfish fired a spread of torpedoes, four of which hit their mark.
 Admiral Abe initially ignored the damage, given how many hits her half sistership Musashi took before sinking, but over several hours as it became clear that fatal damage was inflicted due to the incomplete nature of the ship, it was too late.
 Even if Shinano was complete, according to some accounts in the presence of flooding pumps and other damage control equipment, whatever crew Shinano had instead resorted to forming bucket chains throughout the ship.
 By 11:00, Shinano fully capsized and sank, with Yukikaze picking up several survivors.

 Upon Shinano's sinking, Yukikaze retreated to Moji.
 She would remain there until 29 December, when she escorted a troop convoy to Formosa and back.
 From January to March 1945, Yukikaze would take part in a number of training exercises.
-During this time, the Shigure, the destroyer sent to replace Yukikaze on escorting duties, was torpedoed and sunk by the submarine USS Blackfin.
+During this time, Shigure, the destroyer sent to replace Yukikaze on escorting duties, was torpedoed and sunk by the submarine Blackfin.